+A shift has occurred in life expectancy due in part to addiction.
 According to Senior Living, in 1900 the life expectancy for a white male was 47 years and a white female was expected to live to age 49.
 The expected life span was much less for the African American population with black men living an average of only 33 years and black women living an average of 34.
-By 2000, those numbers increased greatly with the life expectancy for white males at 75 years, black males 68 years, white females 80 years and black females 75 years.
+By 2000, those numbers increased greatly with the life expectancy for white males at 75 years, black males at 68 years, white females at 80 years, and black females at 75 years.

 Many things impact overall life expectancy: war, disease, child mortality, natural disasters, etc.

 In 2014, the United States overall life expectancy rate was 79 years old as shown in the Global Health Observatory data repository which has data maintained by the World Health Organization (WHO).
 The 2015 life expectancy was 78.6 years and in 2016 it was 78.5.

 England, by comparison, has an overall life expectancy rate of 81.4 years, almost three years more than the life expectancy in the United States.
 Of the factors that are impacting today’s life expectancy rate, experts look at aging baby boomers, but England has those also.
 So why is the rate in the United States declining?

-According to the Center for Disease Control, overdose deaths in the United States have increased from 16,849 in 1999 to 70,237 in 2017.
+According to the Centers for Disease Control, overdose deaths in the United States have increased from 16,849 in 1999 to 70,237 in 2017.
 That is a more than four times increase in deaths in less than 20 years.

 Not all overdose deaths can be directly attributed to substance use, of course.
-Suicide occurs when hopelessness and the belief that life will never be better is overwhelming.
+Suicide occurs when hopelessness and the belief that life will never be better are overwhelming.
 Too often that hopelessness is provoked by addiction when people believe they can never overcome addiction or find health, happiness, and peace again.

 Addiction is not hopeless.
 Recovery is possible.
 People can reclaim their health, happiness, and peace.
 They can again realize that they do have health inside.